45south/SDR-Trim/README.md

 IQ recording utility for SDRplay RSPdx, RSPduo, Perseus, and Jaguar receivers.

+---

+### ⚠️ A Quick Word of Warning: This is an AI-Assisted Project ⚠️

+**This project is a personal project for my dx hobby.**

+A large language model (AI) helped write a significant portion of this code, *if not most.* I guided it, reviewed its output the best I could, and tested the result, but this project didn't evolve through the typical trial-and-error of a human-only endeavor.
+Even this README you're reading was drafted by the AI based on the source code, then edited and refined by me.

+Second, it's worth knowing that this was a learning project for myself.
+The focus was always on getting a practical, working result, which means some of the solutions are probably not what you'd find in a textbook.

+*What does this mean?*

+*   **This is experimental.** While it works, it hasn't been battle-tested across all possible options and hardware.
+*   **Design choices not stable.** You may see features etc. suddenly appear and disappear.
+You may also see large commits of lots of changes.
+*   **Bugs are expected.** The logic very likely has quirks that haven't been discovered yet.

+---

 **Trim · Convert · Extract · DDC**

 ## Features